 Create a good company culture

 Company culture is a hot topic that can seem a little abstract for some companies.
-After all, not everyone company can be like the big tech companies where you can bring your dog to work or use a sleeping pod during the day.
+After all, not everyone company can be like the big tech companies where you can bring your dog to work or use a sleeping pod during the breaks.

 But there are ideas that these big companies use that can be applied to almost any size company.
 And at the heart of company culture is hiring the right people – smart recruiting means bringing in people who will be engaged with the company, what it offers and what it does.
 This is the core of good company culture.